itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 - receive chat message
 - disconnect from game

 ## Use Case: Move Piece
-Primary Actor:
+Primary Actor: Player
-Iteration:
+Iteration: 1
-Goal in Context:
+Goal in Context: Move one of the player's pieces
 Precondition:
 Trigger:
 Scenario: